Dr. Roxanne Greitz Miller

-Florida International University, Doctor of Education in Curriculum and Instruction
+Florida International University, Doctor of Education

-In 2008, Dean Miller was honored with Chapman’s Valerie Scudder Award for excellence in teaching, scholarship, and research and in 2012 was awarded the Donna Ford Attallah Endowed Professorship in Teacher Education.
-In 2014, Dr. Miller received the Outstanding Teaching Professorship at Chapman, the university's highest honor in teaching, selected by a jury of tenured professors from across all academic areas at the university.
+In 2008, Dean Miller was honored with Chapman’s Valerie Scudder Award for excellence in teaching, scholarship, and research and in 2012 was awarded the Attallah Endowed Professorship.
+In 2014, Dean Miller received the Outstanding Teaching Professorship at Chapman, the university's highest honor in teaching, selected by a jury of tenured professors from across all academic areas at the university.
 She also represented Chapman in the Carnegie Foundation’s 2014 U.S. Professor of the Year competition.

 K-12 Teaching Experience

 Dean Miller was a secondary science teacher at both the middle school and senior high levels for approximately 10 years, with nine of those years spent teaching in Title I schools in the highly diverse Miami-Dade County Public Schools.
 In addition to her classroom teaching, she coordinated the identification and eligibility for, and delivery of, special education and gifted education services to over 400 students each year in a highly diverse, large urban middle school in Miami.